 Boffin Media’s writing projects range from editing and producing magazine content to consultancy and website copy.
-Our director and executive producer, Richard Hollingham, is space correspondent for the BBC Future website.
-Here’s an example of his recent work.
+Our executive producer, Richard Hollingham, is a feature writer for the BBC Future website.
+Here’s an example of one of his recent articles.

 Since 2004, we have been researching, writing and editing Space UK magazine for the UK Space Agency.
 We have also produced Blue Marble magazine for the National Centre for Earth Observation, regular features for Airbus, Earth-i and booklets and magazines for Rolls Royce, the British Antarctic Survey and Surrey Satellite Technology Limited.

 Wally Funk’s Race for Space

 The Extraordinary Story of a Female Aviation Pioneer

 “Wally Funk's story is a textbook study in indefatigable, American, can-do spirit.”
 The Guardian